 The output voltage of the 741 OP-AMP will be used to drive other circuits such as the counter circuit, relay controller circuit, timer circuit, etc.

 There are mainly two types of OP-AMP comparators, consisting of an inverting and a non-inverting one.

 Inverting op-amp comparator

-- When Vin is lower than Vref, the O/P is OV.
+If Vin is lower than Vref, the output will be Low.